AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 :ada:`Modulus` Attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The :ada:`Modulus` attribute returns the modulus of the modular type as an
+The :ada:`Modulus` attribute returns the modulus of the modular type as a
 universal integer value.
 Let's get the modulus of the 32-bit :ada:`Modular`
 type that we've declared in the :ada:`Num_Types` package of the previous
 example: